tjntomas/HADashboard-widgets/README.md

 Additional parameters:
     time_zone: "Europe/Stockholm" # This is the default.
     locale: "se"                  # This is the default.
+    db_name: "home_assistant"     # You only need to add this parameter is your database name is different from the default name.

 7. Add the widget to your dashboard.yaml file